The 2026 Great ShakeOut is scheduled for October 15, 2026, 10:15AM (10/15 at 10:15) local time.

 For more information on DYFI and earthquake science, visit the official USGS Earthquake Hazards Program: https://earthquake.usgs.gov .

-Let’s show the power of amateur radio in action—support science, improve preparedness, and participate in ShakeOut 2025!
+Let’s show the power of amateur radio in action—support science, improve preparedness, and participate in the Great ShakeOut!

 This maps shows DYFI messages received by tactical address SHAKEOUT.
 The raw message XML data was processed, extracted and normalized outside of Winlink.